Skip to Main Content

 How to create a reference

-The online guide to referencing Cite Them Right will show you examples of how to create correct citations and references for just about every type of material that you will come across during your studies.
-To get you started take a look now to find out how to reference a printed book and a journal article in the Harvard style:-
+The online guide to referencing Cite Them Right shows you examples of how to create correct citations and references for just about every type of source that you will come across during your studies.
+It shows how to create references and citations in the Harvard style which is widely used at the University of Southampton.

-(You need to be connected to the VPN to see these webpages)
+(You need to be connected to the VPN to access 'Cite Them Right')

 Skills for Study activity